Keyboard shortcuts

 debtmap --coverage-file coverage.info

-# See coverage impact
+# See coverage impact on scoring

 debtmap --coverage-file coverage.info -v